UPDATED SEPTEMBER 2022

-Hermosa Beach has enacted a comprehensive smoking ban in all public places.
-In December 2018, the Hermosa Beach City Council approved amendments to the municipal code requiring local tobacco retailers to purchase an annual business license to continue the specific sale of tobacco products.
-These provisions include a ban on the sale of flavored tobacco products.
+Hermosa Beach enacted a comprehensive smoking ban in all public places in 2016.
+In January 2019, the Hermosa Beach City Council approved amendments to the municipal code requiring local tobacco retailers to purchase an annual business license to continue the specific sale of tobacco products.
+These provisions include a ban on the sale of all flavored tobacco products and electronic smoking devices.
 The intent of the tobacco retail license is to limit the sale of electronic smoking devices and flavored tobacco products to youth in the community.
+Due to the adoption of these recent policies, Hermosa Beach’s annual American Lung Association State of Tobacco Control grade improved from a “D” in 2019 to a “B” in 2020.

 Learn more about Hermosa Beach’s smoke-free policy, Healthy Air Hermosa.

 Learn more about Manhattan Beach’s smoke-free policy, Breathe Free MB.

 Redondo Beach has enacted a comprehensive smoking ban in all public places.
-In October 2019, the Redondo Beach City Council enacted a tobacco retail ordinance including ending the sale of all flavored tobacco products, including vape and e-cigarette devices.
+In October 2019, the Redondo Beach City Council enacted a tobacco retail ordinance ending the sale of all flavored tobacco products, including vape and e-cigarette devices.
 The City Council also amended the Municipal Code to include measures regulating the possession of tobacco products by minors on school grounds.
+These great strides in tobacco control moved Redondo Beach from an “F” grade in the American Lung Association’s 2019 State of Tobacco Control to a “B” in 2020.

 Learn more about Redondo Beach’s newest tobacco policy.